oroinc/documentation/bundles/platform/EmailBundle/emails.rst

 1. Implement EmailOwnerInterface in the entity which you wish to make an email address owner.
 2. Implement EmailInterface in the entity responsible for storing emails.
 3. Implement EmailOwnerProviderInterface in your bundle.
-This interface has two methods.
-The first one, getEmailOwnerClass, returns the full name of your entity class.
-The second one, findEmailOwner, searches for an owner entity by the given email address.
 4. Register your email owner provider as a service and mark it by oro_email.owner.provider tag.
 The order attribute is optional and can be used to resolve ambiguity when several email address owners have the same email address.
 In this case, the owner with the lower value of the order attribute wins.

 Before the system can work with your email address owner, you have to do two things: